lalit3c/Beer_Distribution_Game/README.md

 # Introduction

-This is the ReadMe.md for Sprint 03 Group 7 consisting of team members: Tuan Pham and Subigya Paudel.

 The previous code base the landing page of the website immplemented and routing to some react components (like demonstration of game settings)